 Employers need to be aware of unfair labor practices that they could be engaged in.

 One of the most common and frequent unfair practices is when the employer discriminates against the employee due to age, race, and gender.
 Oftentimes, the employer will try to mask this discrimination in subtle ways to try to make it like it is the employee’s fault for being terminated or demoted.
-In these cases, it is best to contact your union right away and then contact a discrimination employment attorney.
+In these cases, it is best to contact your union right away and then contact a gender discrimination attorney or age discrimination attorney.
 Such an attorney will have the know how and experience to be able to analyze your entire comprehensive situation, review what evidence there is, and determine how best to proceed with your discrimination case against the employer.

 If you feel that your employer discriminated against you and you are experiencing unfair job treatment, you can’t just sit idle and hope that the treatment stops or just give your employer or union a pass.
 You need to stand up for yourself and there are a number of steps that need to be taken.